JAMAL62/my-brent_tool/README.md

 # my-brent_tool using with node js
-bundle all the file with one command "node brent.js"
+bundle all the files with one command "node brent.js"